Enter some quick details about the building and we'll do all the hard work, finding the quotes that best work for you.

 Buildings insurance will usually be a condition of the mortgage as the lender will require you to be covered to protect their investment.

 It’s up to you whether you take out buildings insurance, but it’s a good idea to buy cover to ensure you won’t be left out of pocket if your property is damaged.

 You are the owner of the building so it’s your responsibility to pay for any repairs – thus building insurance could be well worth having.

-You won’t usually need buildings insurance as it’s your landlord’s responsibility, but it’s still worth taking out contents insurance.
+You won’t usually need buildings insurance as it’s your landlord’s responsibility, but it’s still worth taking out contents or tenants' insurance.